jerepe/file-manipulator/README.md

-# First Script written from scratch
+# First Custom Script written from scratch

 ### What does it do ?
 > You want to build a new project, you have your files stored in a folder named folder1.